World stock markets up near record high; low yields help

 Among major currencies, the dollar continued to benefit from rising U.S. Treasury yields.
 The dollar index was up 0.28 percent.

-The euro drifted as low as $1.3583 as the dust settled after last week's ECB activity.
-The euro last traded down 0.37 percent at 1.3590 against the dollar.
+The euro drifted as low as $1.3583 as the dust settled after last week's ECB frenzy of activity.
+The euro last traded down 0.36 percent at 1.3592 against the dollar.

-Brent crude rose as strong Chinese and U.S. data pointed to healthy economic growth and higher demand from the world's top two consumers.
+Brent crude rose as strong Chinese and U.S. data pointed to healthy economic growth and higher demand for oil from the world's top two consumers.

 (Reporting by Herbert Lash; Editing by Dan Grebler)